-Motorists in today's modern cities drive down streets, avenues and highways, all of which are led by lanes, signalling, and laws.
+Motorists in today's modern cities drive down streets, avenues and highways, all of which are led by lanes, signaling, and laws.
 Nevertheless, Miami motorists get into accidents everyday.
 In fact, Florida ranks among the top five most dangerous states in terms of traffic accidents.
 So if motorists can't respect speed limits, avoid using cell phones, or drive recklessly on the ground, how would it be possible in the air?
 It won't.
 The chances of an average person purchasing a flying car are the same as a Fiat owner looking to buy a new Benz.
 Not going to happen.
 Those that will use flying cars in the near future will not only need around $600,000 to purchase a flying car, but will surely meet some regulatory standards in order to operate such vehicle in public spaces, be they on the ground or overhead.
 The Swedish car manufacturer, Volvo, has produced an electric car that it aims to launch in the USA real soon.
 Though not yet operated over populated areas, the electric flying car with the propellers of a helicopter, show promising signs to those rich enough to afford them.
 But it's not only a question of finance, operators would be required to possess a certified license to operate such a vehicle along with a validated training certificate; much in the same way one gets a license to fly a small aircraft such as a Cessna.

 WHAT TO DO IN THE EVENT OF A FLYING CAR ACCIDENT

-Perazzo Law is at the forefront of accidents involving cars that fly.
+The Perazzo Law Firm is at the forefront of accidents involving cars that fly.
 Though flying car accidents have yet to be reported, they are on the horizon as flying cars have been developed and tested.
 Manufacturers such as Volvo, has developed a flying car that it hopes to launch in the US market.
 Other companies have developed flying cars that resemble tiny helicopters.
 Perazzo Law highlights the fact that any vehicle with the ability to take off and navigate through the air requires not only driving skills but flying skills as well.
 It's a proven fact that Miami motorist car accidents happen regularly, Perazzo Law knows that going forward, backward, left and right is challenging enough for many drivers.
 That is why, driving or flying a car up, down, and potential all around will most likely lead to mid-air collisions.
 If mid-air collisions between flying cars occur over densely populated areas anywhere throughout Miami-Dade or Broward, the consequences may be tragic.
 That is why, Perazzo Law suggests that the operator of a flying car have a certified and valid driver and pilot's license; that the vehicle display a valid safety inspection certificate and carry premium insurance coverage that includes bodily injury, property damage, and more.
-See Top Ten Insurance Policies.